God or gods. Without them, without the spiritual religion has no leg to stand on. Either there is or there isn’t. Can you prove it?

 The Trinity warrants a chapter, and more, just for itself.
 Like the origin of gods and goddesses, the various beliefs and myths so goes the Trinity.
 The Trinity is one of the oldest religious beliefs far preceding the Bible narrative.

 Scientists, scholars, and experts like Dawkins, Yuval Harari, Steven Pinker, Sam Harris erect their entire reasoning process on the absence of God, gods or anything spiritual.
 If this one piece in their worldview puzzle is wrong their whole reasoning process topples into ruin.

 Clergy and experts like the Pope, TV Evangelists, all religions erect their entire reasoning process on the presence of God, gods or something spiritual.
 If this one piece in their worldview puzzle is wrong their whole reasoning process topples into ruin.

 You cannot prove, in a scientific or philosophical sense, the existence or non-existence of God.
 The approach of The Explanation is simply to reveal evidence to demonstrate coherent completeness.
 Such an endeavor is not one article, it involves laying all the pieces on the table and then assembling them correctly.
 Can you assemble a coherent puzzle without the God and spiritual pieces?

 This blog post is an excerpt from chapter 5.14 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God or gods.
+Please use the Social Network links just below to share this information from The Explanation, God or gods.
 The Foundation of Religion